-Textbook affordability (TABS) provides benefits to students and faculty and is consistent with Ball State’s commitment to inclusive excellence in the following ways:
+Textbook affordability (TABS) provides benefits to students and faculty and is consistent with Ball State’s commitment to inclusiveness in the following ways:

-- Making education more accessible, equitable, and sustainable
+- Make education more accessible, equitable, and sustainable

-- Improving student engagement since they have what they need on Day 1
+- Improve student engagement since they have what they need on Day 1

-- Increasing satisfaction and well-being for students in their educational journeys
+- Increase satisfaction and well-being for students in their educational journeys

 TABS is part of the affordable education movement across the country, an important effort to reduce costs and remove barriers for student access to course learning materials.
 At Ball State we define textbook affordability as $40 or less per course.
 Affordability can be achieved through use of Open Educational Resources, low-cost textbook alternatives, or use of library services and resources.